Tybirk/RL-FCTP/README.md

 ```
 git clone https://github.com/Tybirk/RL-FCTP.git
 ```
-Secondly, install packages required to execute the code.
+Secondly, if you want to experiment with the RL part, install packages required to execute the code.
 Just type:
 ```
 pip install -r requirements.txt
 ```